Skip to content

 Here are the main players involved:

 • Brake Pads: These are the workhorses.
-They are blocks of a high-friction material bonded to a steel backing plate.
-They are designed to wear down over time as they create the friction needed to stop your car.
-This is where the wear indicator—a small metal tab that causes a squeal when pads are low—is located.
+They are blocks of a high-friction material designed to wear down over time.
+They contain the wear indicator—a small metal tab that causes a squeal when the pads are low.

-• Brake Rotors (Discs): These are the large, heavy metal discs that your wheels are bolted to.
-When you brake, the brake pads clamp down on the rotors, and the friction between them stops the rotor (and thus, your wheel) from spinning.
-For your brakes to work quietly and effectively, rotor surfaces must be perfectly flat and smooth.
+• Brake Rotors (Discs): These are the large metal discs that your wheels are bolted to.
+The brake pads clamp down on the rotors, and the friction between them stops the wheel from spinning.
+Rotor surfaces must be perfectly flat and smooth to work quietly and effectively.

 • Brake Calipers: The caliper is the hydraulic clamp that holds the brake pads.
-When you press the brake pedal, hydraulic fluid pushes a piston (or pistons) inside the caliper, forcing the brake pads to squeeze against the rotor.
-Calipers have slide pins that must be lubricated to allow for even movement; if they stick, it can cause a host of problems.
+When you press the brake pedal, hydraulic fluid pushes a piston inside the caliper, forcing the pads against the rotor.

 • Shims and Hardware: These are the unsung heroes of a quiet brake system.
-They are small metal clips and backing plates that hold the brake pads snugly in the caliper.
-They act as anti-rattle clips and help dampen the vibrations that cause brake squeal.
-When mechanics perform a quality brake job, they replace this hardware.
+They are small metal clips and backing plates that hold the brake pads snugly, dampening vibrations that cause squealing and rattling.

 The Different Types of Brake Noises and What They Mean